 First off, you might have seen the letters "SMD" preceding these enigmatic numbers.
-The abbreviation SMD refers to a 'Surface Mounted Diode'.
-That means this is an LED Chip mounted directly to a light strip, without using wires.
+The abbreviation SMD refers to a 'Surface Mounted Device'.
+That means this is an LED Chip (device) mounted directly to a light strip, without using wires.
 This surface mounting technology is indeed what makes LED Light Strips possible.
 The numbers after the SMD simply refer to the physical size of the LED Chip.
 Take SMD 3528 for example, they are 3.5mm wide and 2.8mm long.
 Note that size is not proportional to output or performance, and it is not the only difference between LED chip types.

-SMD 3528 Chips (Which are utilized in our Luma5 strips) are perhaps the most common of all LED light strip chips.
-They are the least bright and least power intesive of the three chips we use at HitLights, and are most commonly used for accent lighting, such as above kitchen cabinets and around the crown moulding below the ceiling.
-Our Luma5 strips typically contain 18 LEDs per foot and come on a 5 Meter (16.4 Foot) Roll.
+SMD 3528 Chips are perhaps the most common of all LED light strip chips.
+They are the least bright and least power-intensive of the three chips we use at HitLights, and are most commonly used for accent lighting, such as above kitchen cabinets and around the crown molding below the ceiling.

-SMD 5050 Chips (Which are utilized in our Luma10 strips) are just barely behind the 3528 chips in popularity.
-These chips are 5.0mm x 5.omm.
-Each 5050 chip is 3 times as bright as a 3528 chip, so they start at 9 LEDs per foot, meaning that the Luma10 strips are 1.5 times as bright as the Luma5s.
-Because they're brighter, Luma10 strips are typically used for what we call 'task lighting', and is commonly used underneath kitchen cabinets, for example, where that light will help you see what you're working on.
-Our Luma10 5050 strips are also available in color changing styles, meaning that you can select any color you want with a remote or controller.
-The Luma10 Strips also come on a 5 Meter (16.4 Foot) Roll.
+SMD 5050 Chips are just barely behind the 3528 chips in popularity.
+These chips are 5.0mm x 5.0mm.
+5050 chips are typically 3 times as bright as 3528 chips.
+Because they're brighter, strips with 5050 chips are typically used for what we call 'task lighting', and commonly used underneath kitchen cabinets where that light will help you see what you're working on.
+5050 strips are often also available in color changing styles, meaning that you can select any color you want with a remote or controller.